EIGHT DAYS A WEEK

 As a young professional, I take a great deal from others and their career paths.
 I learn not only when hearing from executives, but also from my peers.
 When I was in my first year of university one of my professors told me to look around, he told me that my best network was the people sitting around me in that room.
 It turns out that professors know exactly what they are talking about, as my peers have turned into a supportive and budding network.
 They continue to connect me with new people and opportunities.
 They also continue to grow my mind.

 Each of the Eight Days A Week contributors have graduated from Sports Administration at Laurentian University, the only program in Canada to pair a commerce degree with Sports Administration.
 The program is fantastic and offers experiential learning, including numerous opportunities inside the sports industry to build your network.
 Additionally, the program instills fundamental knowledge of business.
-Despite the same degree each contributor has chosen a different path and is focused on different levels/areas of sports.
+Despite the same degree each contributor has chosen a different path and is focused on different levels/areas of sports and business.
 Their experience is extremely diverse including the Olympics, Toronto PanAm, National Sports Organizations (Hockey Canada, Sail Canada, Softball Ontario), the CFL, OHL, and NHL.
+Additionally, there are many fantastic opportunities outside of sport and I hope we can showcase some of those streams too.
 The range of variety is exciting, isn’t it?
 So continue reading, and tell us what you think!

 WHO WE ARE

 Hi, I'm Sara!
 Thanks for reading my blog posts, I like that about you already.
 I grew up a synchronized swimmer, but since Team Canada didn't call and ask me to swim for them I decided to work in sports.
 I've created Eight Days A Week as a space to share my thoughts and hone through time.

 I truly am thankful to have you reading Eight Days A Week - tell me what you think!
 One thing I love is people, so send me a message because I'd love to hear from you.